 Mentalization Based Therapy

-If you or a loved one have been diagnosed with borderline personality disorder (BPD), you may be looking for professional support and treatment.
-Many treatment options are available, but mentalization-based therapy (MBT) may be one of the most beneficial therapies for people with BPD.
+If you or a loved one has been diagnosed with borderline personality disorder (BPD), you may be looking for professional support and treatment.
+Many treatment options are available, but mentalization-based therapy (MBT) may be one of the most beneficial forms of therapy for people with BPD.
 Mentalization-based therapy can help those with borderline personality disorder better understand themselves and others, and it can be delivered in person or online.
 Borderline personality disorder (BPD) is often characterized by a pattern of mood instability, challenges with interpersonal relationships, and an unstable or insecure self-image.
 However, people with BPD don’t need to feel defined or limited by their diagnosis.
-With the support and understanding of professionals, it is possible to manage the symptoms of BPD and enjoy healthy, fulfilling relationships.
+With the right treatment plan and the support and understanding of professionals, it is possible to manage the symptoms of BPD and enjoy healthy, fulfilling relationships.

 The first step in mentalization-based therapy may be to establish a trusting relationship between the client and therapist.
 In any form of therapy, this foundation may be necessary to ensure that the patient feels safe while discussing personal topics.
 Because borderline personality disorder (BPD) can be one of the most frequently misdiagnosed and misunderstood personality disorders, therapists may approach each MBT session with care and strive to help patients feel understood.

-MBT therapists may set two main goals for their clients:
+MBT therapists may set two main treatment goals for their clients:

 For mentalization based therapy, this can mean therapists asking themselves the same questions they ask patients such as:

-In contrast to other therapies, which may offer skills, insights, and explanations, mentalization-based treatment or MBT typically emphasizes teamwork between a therapist and client.
+In contrast to other forms of therapy, which may offer skills, insights, and explanations, mentalization-based treatment or MBT typically emphasizes teamwork between a therapist and client.
 With the therapeutic support of their mentalization-based therapy “teammate”, a person with BPD may be challenged to get curious about their internal experiences and reflect on the internal states of other people with BPD through group sessions.

 Therapist-patient relationship in MBT